charmainebonifacio/acru_menu/README.md

  - ISNOTP
  - IPSCOR
  - ISCREE
+ - SNORC
+ - SNIRC
+ - SNCC

-The original values from the following 12 variables will also be copied:
+The original values from the following 9 variables will also be copied:

  - IRUN
  - ADJIMP